Loading...

 On line 12, we have our first list item.

-So <li>, and we have "The beach," and we close the <li> tag.
+So <li> and we have the beach and we close the <li> tag.

 On line 13, we have the next item.

-So we have <li>, "The park," close the <li> tag.
+So we have <li> the park, close the <li> tag.

-And you may have added more list items.
+Remember, if you've got different things on your list, that's absolutely fine, and you may have added more list items.
 Let's have a look at the solution for part three.

 You were asked to write a line from a song and use the <q> tag to put the song lyrics in quotation marks.

-And then I have the line from the song, which is, "This is gonna be the best day of my life."
-I close the <q> tag, and then I close the <p> tag.
+So on line 18, I have the <p> tag and then I open the <q> tag, and then I have the line from the song, which is, "This is gonna be the best day of my life."
+I close the <q> tag and then I close the <p> tag.

-Okay, we've come to the end of today's lesson, and you've done a fantastic job.
+Okay, we've come to the end of today's lesson and you've done a fantastic job.

 I hope you've enjoyed the lesson.

-Let's summarise what we've learned together.
+Let's summarize what we've learned together.

-HTML, or Hypertext Markup Language, is the code used to create the structure and content of web pages.
+HTML or Hypertext Markup Language is the code used to create the structure and content of web pages.

 HTML uses tags to define the structure and meaning of content, helping the browser understand how to display it.